Henderson Field (Guadalcanal)

-Henderson Field is a former military airfield on Guadalcanal, Solomon Islands during World War II.
-Originally built by the Japanese Empire, the conflict over its possession was one of the great battles of the Pacific War.
+Henderson Field is a former military airfield on Guadalcanal, Solomon Islands, during World War II.
+Originally built by the Japanese Empire, the conflict over its possession was one of the notable battles of the Pacific War.
 Today it is Honiara International Airport.

 History

 Japanese construction

 After the occupation of the Solomon Islands in April 1942, the Japanese military planned to capture Port Moresby in New Guinea and Tulagi in the southern Solomons, extending their southern defensive perimeter and establishing bases to support possible future advances.
 Seizure of Nauru, Ocean Island, New Caledonia, Fiji, and Samoa would cut supply lines between Australia and the United States, reducing or eliminating Australia as a threat to Japanese positions in the South Pacific.

 The airfield on Guadalcanal was first surveyed by Japanese engineers when they arrived in the area in early May, and was known as "Lunga Point", or "Runga Point" to the Japanese, and code named "RXI".
 The airfield would allow Japanese aircraft to patrol the southern Solomons, shipping lanes to Australia, and the eastern flank of New Guinea.

 There were two major construction units involved: 1,379 men in one and 1,145 in another, originally designated to work on Midway Island once it was captured.
 They arrived on 6 July 1942, commencing work after 9 July.
 Construction was observed by Allied Coastwatchers, prompting American plans to capture Guadalcanal and use the airfield.

 About the middle of July, 250 civilians of the "Hama Construction Unit" arrived under the command of Inouree Hama, who had had 50 men on Gavutu previously.
 Also, specialists from the 14th Encampment Corps established radio stations on Tulagi, Gavutu and at RXI.
 Local labor was also used.

 Airfield construction went well, and on the night of 6 August 1942, just before the American landing, the construction troops were given an extra sake ration for completing the airfield ahead of schedule.